droidsam1/data-structures-and-algorithms/chapter8/README.md

 # Exercises

 ## Chapter 8.
 Blazing fast lookups with hash tables

 1. Write a function that returns the intersection of two arrays.
    The intersection is a third array that contains all values contained within the first two arrays.
    For example, the intersection of [1, 2, 3, 4, 5] and [0, 2, 4, 6 , 8] is [2, 4].
    Your function should have a complexity of O(N).
 (If your programming language has a built-in way of doing this, don't use it.
    The idea is to build the algorithm yourself.)
+2. Write a function that accepts an array of strings and returns the first duplicate value it finds.
+   For example, if the array is a ["a", "b", "c", "d", "c", "e", "f].
+The function should return "c".
+Since it's duplicated within the array.
+(You can assume that there's one pair of duplicates within the array.)
+   Make sure the function has an efficiency of O(N)